Mpprobst/Shared-Memory-Data-Sync/source/README.md

-# CS570 - Programming Assignment 1
+# Shared Memory Data Synchronization
 ## Author: Michael Probst

-This repository contains the solution to the first assigment of the Modern Operating Systems course, CS570, at the University of Kentucky, instructed by Dr. Manivannan.
+This repository contains the resources for an assignment for an operating systems class I took in grad school.
+The goal is to synchronize data in shared memory.

 ## Summary